eddieantonio/cmput296/lab-5.md

 ```

 The entire lyrics on this page is in a `<blockquote>` element.
 The
-**User-Agent stylesheets** for most browsers usually apply a margin to
+**User-Agent stylesheet** for most browsers usually apply a margin to
-the left of the `<blockquote>` element to make it look indented.
+the left and right of the `<blockquote>` element to make it look indented.
 However, most of the content in this page _is_ the lyrics, so we'd like
-to remove this default left margin.
+to remove this default margin.

-Use an **element** selector to eliminate this default left margin.
+Use an **element** selector to eliminate this default left and right margin.
 In `styles.css`, write a ruleset for all `blockquote` elements that will
-set the `margin-left` property to `0px`.
+set the `margin-left` and `margin-right` properties to `0px`.
 Save your CSS file and
 reload the page.
 The lyrics should no longer be indented.

 > **Question X**: Copy-paste your updated ruleset for `<blockquote>` as
 > the answer to this question.

+> **Question X**: What is a "user-agent stylesheet"?
+How will it affect
+> how your web page will appear in common browsers?
+Remember to cite
+> your sources!

 ### Class selectors